-- Berserk Button: Hoods.Mr.
+- Berserk Button: Saying hoods are better than hats.Mr.
 Hat: !!!
 You miscreant!
 Hoods!
 That's not even a proper hat!
 No structure, no support!
 No... flair!Plague Knight: Hats are a waste of felt, old man!
 They fall off in the wind!
 Hoods are objectively more utilitarian!Mr. Hat: How...
 How dare you, sirrah......
 I demand satisfaction!
 HAVE AT YOU!

 - Cash Gate: You have to spend 3000 gems to make everyone leave his shop before he'll challenge you; however, he drops over 5000 when you beat him.
 If you chase him around town after beating him, you can get all the gems you spent back as well.
 Subverted in Plague of Shadows, where he just fights Plague Knight outright.
 You do need to pay 50 Cipher Coins to get to him, though.